kburns/mesa_conda_recipes/README.md

 ### linux

+- **11532 + conda GCC 7.3 (working)**:
+    - Working with conda hdf5, pgplot, and openblas.
+        - Lapack installed but openblas gets picked up by linker.
+        - Fails tests in mtx and net with small numerical differences.
+        - If tests are skipped, installation completes and tutorial model runs successfully.
+        - To get plots, X11 forwarding must be enabled in SSH to server and to worker inside salloc.

 - **11035 + conda GCC 7.3 (working)**:
     - Working with conda hdf5, pgplot, and openblas.
         - Lapack installed but openblas gets picked up by linker.